papertigers2020/FarmacyKata/ADRs/009 - Meal delivery.md

-# Will we support delivery to subscribers homes of meals?
+# Will we support delivery of meals to subscribers homes?

 ## Status
-Proposed
+Accepted

 ## Context
 It was mentioned in the brief that there is a desire to let subscribers get meals delivered to their homes.